-Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes record.
-In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, as needed, and if required, they occur no more than 7 days prior to the onset of new ground-disturbing of construction activities.
+Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes record.
+In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, as needed, and if required, they occur no more than 7 days prior to the onset of new ground-disturbing construction activities.
 Surveys for the 2020 breeding season will commenced in March 2020.
 On March 24, 2020, two burrowing owls were observed adjacent to the Caltrain ROW, near MP 44.6.
 The owls were located approximately 150 feet away from the Caltrain ROW.
-Subsequent site visits during this reporting period have shown continued use of a potential burrow by at least one owl, and a 200-meter buffer has been implemented.
-Any future work scheduled to occur within the 200-meter buffer will be coordinated with the Qualified Biologist, in consultation with the JPB and the CDFW, as needed.
+A 200-meter no-disturbance buffer continued to be implemented during the reporting period.
+Balfour was granted approval by the CDFW to drive vehicles and equipment through the buffer in order to access foundation installation locations to the North and South of the BUOW.
+During the first week of mobilization through the buffer, a Qualified Biological Monitor provided full-time biological monitoring to determine if the presence of vehicle travel had any impact on the BUOW.
+No impacts to the BUOW were observed, and the BUOW was consistently observed at the northern most potential BUOW burrow location during the monitoring effort.
+Due to the lack of observed impacts to the BUOW during the monitoring effort, the CDFW subsequently approved weekly spot-checks through the end of the breeding season, which are currently ongoing, and continued through August 31, 2020.
+No signs of distress from the

+Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes owl were observed due to construction activities during weekly spot checks.
+In addition, since there is some potential for indirect impacts during the non-breeding season (September 1 through January 31), during ongoing work on the Caltrain ROW and the completion of OCS pole foundations, the CDFW approved the reduction of the disturbance buffer from 200 meters down to 75 meters.
+The Qualified Biologist will monitor the burrows during construction activities within 75 meters of the burrows to look for any changes in owl foraging behavior in response to construction activities.
+If any change in owl nesting and foraging behavior is observed because of construction activities, activities will cease within the 75- meter buffer and the CDFW will be notified to determine next steps.
 BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
-Nesting Bird Surveys recommenced on February 1, 2020 for the 2020 nesting season (February 1, 2020).
-During this reporting period, an active Cooper's hawk (COHA) nest was observed in a tree adjacent to the tracks near MP 33.5.
-A 250-foot buffer was established around the nest, and any work that occurred within the buffer area was monitored full-time by a qualified biologist.
-No impacts to the
+Nesting Bird Surveys recommenced on February 1, 2020 for the 2020 nesting season (February 1, 2020) and continued through this reporting period.
+During this reporting period, no nesting activity was observed.